vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 367, Kalasutra, a boll, 506.
 Kali age : begging food from all

-varnas forbidden to ascotics in, 934 ; cow or ox not to be killed for an honoured guest in, 750 ; food cooked by sudras cannot bo offered in vaiśvadeva by Aryas, 744 ; food of all fadras forbiddon to all brahmanas, 162; human sacrifice and asvamedha forbidden in, 796 ; intercaste marriagos forbidden in, 461; intoxicants forbidden to three varnas in, 796; killing even an atatayin brahmana forbidden in, 151 ; licking of agnihotra-havaṇiin agnihotra for bidden in, 1005n; marriage with & girl having the same gotra as ono's mother's original family forbidden in, according to some, 468; marriage with sapinda or sagotra girl forbidden in, 600-501 ; niyoga prohibited in, according to Bṭbas pati, 603 ; religious suicide, for bidden in, 928; remarriage of widows forbidden in, 612, 620; no remarriage in, of a girl whoso marriage was void on account of sapiṇda or sagotra relationship, 498; sannyasa forbidden in, by somo, 953; slaughter of adu bandby: oow at end of Agnistoma, forbidden in, 1201n ; fadra kinga will perform Aśvamodha in, according to puraqas, 1298n; taking the food of evop five kinds of sudras disallowed to dvijatis in, 790; vina prastha rana came to be torbidden is, 999, 484.
+varṇas forbidden to ascotics in, 934 ; cow or ox not to be killed for an honoured guest in, 750 ; food cooked by sudras cannot bo offered in vaiśvadeva by Aryas, 744 ; food of all fadras forbiddon to all brahmanas, 162; human sacrifice and asvamedha forbidden in, 796 ; intercaste marriagos forbidden in, 461; intoxicants forbidden to three varṇas in, 796; killing even an atatayin brahmana forbidden in, 151 ; licking of agnihotra-havaṇiin agnihotra for bidden in, 1005n; marriage with & girl having the same gotra as ono's mother's original family forbidden in, according to some, 468; marriage with sapinda or sagotra girl forbidden in, 600-501 ; niyoga prohibited in, according to Bṭbas pati, 603 ; religious suicide, for bidden in, 928; remarriage of widows forbidden in, 612, 620; no remarriage in, of a girl whoso marriage was void on account of sapiṇda or sagotra relationship, 498; sannyasa forbidden in, by somo, 953; slaughter of adu bandby: oow at end of Agnistoma, forbidden in, 1201n ; fadra kinga will perform Aśvamodha in, according to puraqas, 1298n; taking the food of evop five kinds of sudras disallowed to dvijatis in, 790; vina prastha rana came to be torbidden is, 999, 484.

 Kadambas: founder of, a brahmana,